mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/offlinefirst-data/_index.md

 It is essential to understand that offline-first is an architectural concept and not an approach based on the device's network state.
 Offline-first apps do not rely on a connection.
 Still, they can use network connections (for example, you can call microflows, use a Google Maps widget, or use push notifications).
 {{% /alert %}}

 Mendix supports building offline-first applications for [native mobile](/refguide/native-mobile/) and [progressive web apps](/refguide/mobile/introduction-to-mobile-technologies/progressive-web-app/).
 Both native and progressive web apps share the same core, giving them the same offline-first capabilities.
-Native mobile apps are always offline-first, but for progressive web apps, it depends on the navigation profile that is configured.
+Native mobile apps are always offline-first, but for progressive web apps you can choose if you want to build as an offline-first app.
+You can configure this by adding an offline-first PWA navigation profile to your app.
+To learn more about this, please visit [progressive web apps](/refguide/mobile/introduction-to-mobile-technologies/progressive-web-app/).

 ## 2 Synchronization